Affiliated Managers buys stakes in hedge funds from Goldman fund

-BOSTON (Reuters) - Affiliated Managers Group Inc (AMG.N), a holding company for money management firms, said on Monday it will buy stakes in five hedge funds from Goldman Sachs Group Inc (GS.N) for $800 million, sparking a 3.5 percent jump in Affiliated Managers stock.
+BOSTON, June 6 (Reuters) - Affiliated Managers Group Inc , a holding company for money management firms, said on Monday it will buy stakes in five hedge funds from Goldman Sachs for $800 million, sparking a 3.5 percent jump in the stock.

 AMG, which has been buying pieces of hedge funds for more than a dozen years, said the deal will boost its assets under management by roughly $55 billion to $700 billion and increase economic earnings per share by 50 cents to 80 cents in 2017.